 Civil, Architectural and Environmental Engineering

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Celebi, Nuri and Winter, George, "Investigation of torsional-flexural buckling of thin-walled open sections with unequal end eccentricities" (1968).
-Center for Cold-Formed Steel Structures Library.
-Paper 155.
+CCFSS Library (1939 - present).
+155.